mtpan/LASO/README.md

 - [ ] The correlation between childhood trauma and PLE (possible indicators of PLE)
 - [ ] The correlation between school performance and PLE (how does it impact students)
 - [ ] If there is a change in PLE, does it worsen overtime?
 If it does, how does it affect school performance/global functioning?
-- [ ] Does perceived social support mediate/buffer the negative effect of PLE on school performance/global functioning?
+- [x] Does perceived social support moderate/buffer the negative effect of PLE on school performance/global functioning
 - [ ] Change in PLE and change in school performance, does it worsen overtime
-- [ ] Does perceived social support mediate the negative effect of PLE
 - [x] What items from the screening questions can predict a high CAPE score
 - [ ] What are the predictors that predict an elevated high CAPE score in the long run
+- [ ] How is the high PLE group different from the low PLE group?

 ## Participants
 The baseline version consists of 141 participant responses.
-Due to some data collection mistakes there are a lot of missing values. *(review Stats 102B)*
+Due to some data collection mistakes there are a lot of missing values. *(cleaned version contain 139)*

 ## Stats
 Updated on 11/21/19. based on the tracking file